Salvage of Yacht Destroyed By Fire in Roche Harbor

-In the morning hours of July 10, 2013, while moored at a dock in Roche Harbor Marina in the San Juan Islands, a newly built 85’ motor yacht caught fire and burned.
-Firefighting efforts ensued however the vessel sank at her mooring.
-Responders deployed oil containment boom around the scene which has been very effective in containing debris and fuel from the vessel, and Global Diving & Salvage, Inc. was contacted.
+In the morning hours of July 10, 2013, while moored at a dock in Roche Harbor Marina in the San Juan Islands, a newly built 85 foot motor yacht caught fire and burned.
+Firefighting efforts ensued, however, the vessel sank at her mooring.
+Responders deployed oil containment boom around the scene to contain debris and fuel from the vessel, and Global Diving & Salvage, Inc. was contacted.

 7/13/13: (San Juan Islander)